Learn how to draw a great looking Swan with easy, step-by-step drawing instructions, and video tutorial.

 Step-by-Step Instructions for Drawing a Swan

-How to Draw a Great Looking Swan for Kids, Beginners, and Adults - Step 1
+How to Draw a Great Looking Swan for Kids and Beginners - Step 1

 1. Begin by drawing a circle.
 This will form the swan's head.